Hospice volunteers provide support and companionship.

-Before becoming a volunteer you are expected to have a recent national police check, to attend an informal interview prior to training and a follow-up one afterwards.
+Before becoming a volunteer you are required to have a recent national police check, to attend an informal interview prior to training and a follow-up one afterwards.

 Ongoing training is also given as needed or requested and volunteers are asked to attend volunteering sessions during the year.

 Volunteers are neither counsellors nor medical experts and not permitted to perform any medical tasks, including dispensing of medications.